 Replacing The Existing Lighting

-Lighting is a room’s jewelry, and this closet has three simple flush mounts lights – the infamous builder grade boob lighting – that must be replaced.
+Lighting is a room’s jewelry, and this closet has three simple flush mount lights – must find boob light alternatives immediately.
 The Boy’s section of the closet has track lighting, that gives off good light but the look is dated.
 A solution must be found for that as well.

 Attic Door and Vent